sanzor/NovaWebApiTutorial/Readme.md

 ```

-The first method calls the second method only when the argument is a list.
-We also need an even list , each key with its value.
-We throw an exception is the list is `odd` with the `Reason`  `odd_list`.

 The second method is a tailrecursive one.

 `split([],Accu)->Accu;`

-The first clause is the stop condition , when the first argument is the `[]` which means an empty list,therefore,  we return the second argument , the accumulator (`Accu`).
+The first clause is the stop condition, when the first argument is the `[]` which means an empty list,therefore,  we return the second argument , the accumulator (`Accu`).

 `split([Key,Value|Rest],Accu)->split(Rest,[#{Key=> Value}|Accu]).`

 The second clause decomposes the first argument in `[Key,Value | Rest]` basically extracting 2 elements at a time from the original list , and calling itself again with `Rest` as the new starting list , and   the map `#{Key => Value}` appended on top of the `Accumulator`.

+---

 **ENDPOINT: Delete**